Is Bubble Tea Safe?

 This industrial cleaner should obviously not be anywhere near food and it is absolutely despicable that anyone would ever try to profit by slowly poisoning massive groups of people.
 Unfortunately this is a problem no matter where you are in the world.
 From unsafe lead levels in toys from China, GMOs, bleached McDonalds hamburger meat all the way to whatever they put in hot dogs.
 Your food, clothes, toys etc are only as safe as the agencies that regulate them are.
 So if you’re worried about what’s in your boba make sure that you ask to see some proof of testing.
 Here is an example of a major chain providing a certificate of testing by the SGS in Taiwan.

 Fortunately, once the dust has settled and all the ingredients have been rigorously tested, Boba is probably the safest that it’s ever been.
-Big chains are unwilling to take the risk of another controversy and now demand regular and proper testing on all supplies.
+Big chains are unwilling to take the risk of another controversy and now demand regular and proper testing on all ingredients.